 Process for All Students

-After receiving the approval of the advisor on the registration form or electronically, students are permitted to register online via SSOL during registration, the change of program period (typically, the first two weeks of each semester), designated registration weeks throughout the summer months, and/or shortly thereafter under special circumstances.
+After reviewing their course selections with their advisors, GS students will register online via SSOL during registration, the change of program period (typically, the first two weeks of each semester), designated registration weeks throughout the summer months, and/or shortly thereafter under special circumstances.
 The dates for these registration periods are published in the GS Academic Calendar and on the Registrar’s Academic Calendar.
 Students will need their University Network Identification (UNI), Network Password, and all relevant course numbers and call numbers in order to complete the registration process.
 All students are strongly advised to participate in the early registration period for each term that allows them to reserve seats in courses for the following semester.

 Cancelations and Changes to Registration